kevinseim/haven/README.md

-# haven
+# Haven
-A Redis like server for counting things
+The beginnings of a Redis like server for other data structures (e.g. Count Min Sketch).
+If this sounds interesting, check back later...